johnpitchko/johnpitchko.github.io/_posts/2024-10-31-minimal-neovim.markdown

 Opening Neovim (and ignoring the warning message `No specs found for module 'plugins'`) and running `:Lazy` presented the Lazy.nvim menu:

 Lazy can be opened using the command `:Lazy`.

+Other commands are intuitive and are marked in the panel: `I` to install new packages, `U` to update packages, etc...

 # Install File Manager